-Cash-back doesn’t have the same limitations, however.
-If you pick up a card like the Chase Freedom®, you’ll earn unlimited 1.5% cash back on every purchase - it's automatic.
-And when you go to redeem your cash-back, you can cash it in for statement credits, gift cards, merchandise, and more.
+Cash back rewards doesn’t have the same limitations, however.
+If you pick up a card like the Chase Freedom®, you’ll earn unlimited 1% cash back on every purchase - it's automatic.
+And when you go to redeem your cash back rewards, you can cash it in for statement credits, gift cards, merchandise, and more.
 You don’t have to worry about award seats or capacity controls like you do with travel rewards.

 #2: You’re tired of program devaluations.

 Another reason some consumers have grown tired of frequent flyer and hotel rewards programs — devaluations.
 Around once per year, most loyalty programs devalue their offerings so your points are worth less and less.
 A hotel that cost 12,000 points last year may cost 16,000 points this year, for example.
 And a flight that was only 50,000 miles a few months ago suddenly surges up to 65,000.

 If you’re someone who spends time accruing points throughout the year, there’s nothing more frustrating than realizing the travel you wanted to book suddenly costs more.
 Obviously, you don’t have to deal with this issue when you pursue cash-back.

 #3: You don’t want to pay an annual fee.

 While many of the top travel rewards cards offer perks that make annual fees worth paying, that doesn’t mean everyone wants to fork over $95 - $550 per year for a travel credit card.
 The Chase Sapphire Reserve®, for example, is consistently considered one of the top travel rewards cards thanks to its annual travel credit, earning structure, and airport lounge access.
 Yet, it has a $550 annual fee that many just can’t stomach.